Xomo/cwac-sacklist/README.markdown

 with other adapters, perhaps other ones in the CWAC collection, it has greater benefit.

-This is available from [the Android Parcel Project](http://andparcel.com) as the `cwac-sacklist` parcel.
+This is packaged as an Android library project, though a simple JAR is also available from the Downloads section of this GitHub repository.

 Usage
 -----